jlperona-teaching/ecs154a-winter20/lab2/lab2.rst

 While already specified above, you may not use anything from the Arithmetic library for this problem.
 This defeats the purpose of the problem.
-You must implement your comparator using gates.
+You must implement your comparator within the constraints specified for this lab.

 5. Parity checker [5]
 ~~~~~~~~~~~~~~~~~~~~~